Schwab Review

 • Regulation: registered US broker-dealer subject to SEC and FINRA oversight and customer protection rules.
 Client securities are held separately from Schwab’s own assets.

 • SIPC: Schwab is a SIPC member.
-SIPC protects against broker insolvency — not market losses.
-Coverage applies up to program limits; verify current limits directly.
+SIPC protects against broker insolvency — not market losses — up to $500,000 per account capacity, including up to $250,000 for uninvested cash claims.

 • Unauthorised activity: Schwab offers a security guarantee covering losses from unauthorised account activity, subject to terms and conditions.